CalGrimes/ElasticSearch-AWS-VM-Ubuntu/README.md

+# ELK Quick Start - AWS

 ## Prerequisites

-- Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `security-lists`, `subnets`, and `instances`.
+- Permission to `manage` the following types of resources in your AWS Cloud Infrastructure tenancy: `vpcs`, `internet-gateways`, `route-tables`, `security-groups`, `subnets`, and `instances`.

-- Quota to create the following resources: 1 VCN, 1 subnet, 1 Internet Gateway, 1 route rule, and 1 compute instance.
+- Quota to create the following resources: 1 VPC, 1 subnet, 1 Internet Gateway, 1 route rule, and 1 compute instance.

-If you don't have the required permissions and quota, contact your tenancy administrator.
-See [Policy Reference](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm), [Service Limits](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm), [Compartment Quotas](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcequotas.htm).

 ## Deploy Using the Terraform CLI